HONG KONG (CNN)

 On the architecture of places of worship ...

 When I was younger, I used to hate the smell of incense at Man Mo temple.
 But now, I find it quite therapeutic to see the incense burn slowly through its coiled, conical shape.
 It helps me to appreciate the slow pace of time.
-There is so much to learn about local culture in
+There is so much to learn about local culture in these temples, these places of saints and gods.
+Temples like Man Mo showcase the best of the best in local craftsmanship -- they were built by the finest artisans of their time.
+All those chiseled designs, the statuettes, the shaped exteriors and interiors.
+There's so much to appreciate.

+Training as an architect pushed me to look at design with a more technical mind.
+There are many similar concepts that can be translated from architecture to jewelry.
 For example, the attention to detail, or in the case of jewelry, how you then translate your ideas into something that is wearable -- the proportions and balance, the construction, how it fits together, and how it sits on the body.
 There's also a longevity in architecture that is paralleled in jewelry.
 It can transcend generations."

 On her approach to designing her couture collections ...

 "When I make my couture collections, I don't think about cost.
 I like to make each piece exactly how I want it without any rules, constraints or limitations.
 They are dramatic, flamboyant, and unique one-off pieces.
+Every work is a celebration of different materials.
+These are found objects, vintage trinkets -souvenirs of my journeys.

+I use a combination of natural, man-made, precious, and non-precious materials.
+I find a potent synergy in this sort of juxtaposition of luxury and non-luxury items.
+It's luxury with a touch of humbleness in its execution.
 A lot of people see jewelry as a static item.
 But I think when you wear jewelry there is always movement, especially with things that have kinetic parts and different connections.
 There's a lot you can play with.

 I think the most beautiful color combinations come from nature.
 The parrots here at the aviary have hues of vermillion red running through their fern green feathers, with flecks of black and yellow.
 Immediately, all these little gems come to mind -- ruby garnets, green peridots, yellow citrines with black onyx.
 It's so inspiring."